Exhibition Advertising: Leading with Strategy

 The story of an exhibition advertising campaign

-The story behind the campaign is worth telling because it says something about our client as an institution—one situated in a highly competitive museum market without the marketing budget to match its heavy-hitting competitors—and also something about our approach, which demands that strategy be put first.
+The story behind a recent campaign is worth telling because it says something about our client as an institution—one situated in a highly competitive museum market without the marketing budget to match its heavy-hitting competitors—and also something about our approach, which demands that strategy be put first.

-Following on the heels of the very well-attended and successfully marketed “Meet Mary” exhibition, these two relatively small exhibitions both needed to be promoted through a single advertising campaign.
+We have been working for several years with the National Museum of Women in the Arts in Washington D.C., both on the institutional brand and the marketing for its exhibitions.
+Following on the heels of the very well-attended and successfully marketed “Meet Mary” exhibition, we were presented with the challenge of promoting two relatively small exhibitions through a single advertising campaign.

 We had no celebrity artist whose work could pull visitors easily.
 Essentially, we needed to promote two different group exhibitions, each with an array of artists representing a wide assortment of artistic styles, in one campaign.
 This was not an easy task, but at the same time, it was a prime opportunity for the museum to live up to its organizational mission of championing women through the arts—including, in this case, emerging women artists.